Kpainter38/Kitchen_Roulette/README.md

 # Kitchen_Roulette
- An app to add your household ingredients too and in return get a recipe back.
+ An app to add your household ingredients and get a recipe back.
+The script is built using a Spoontacular API.